AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 * From the drop-down box, select from the following choices:

     * Fortune 500 - Includes only Fortune 500 companies in this segment
-    * Fortune&nbsp;1000 - Includes only Fortune 1000 companies in this segment
+    * Fortune 1000 - Includes only Fortune 1000 companies in this segment
     * Global 2000 - Includes the Global 2000 companies in this segment
     * Enterprise - Includes organizations with more than 1,000 employees and revenue greater than $250M
     * SMB - Includes only small and medium businesses in this segment